lucasbbudelon/TechnicalTests/InterviewZen/CountNodesBinaryTree/Readme.md

-﻿#Description
-Consider the following structure being used to store a binary tree.
+﻿Consider the following structure being used to store a binary tree.

  ```csharp
     class Node